International decoration

 An international decoration is a military award which is not bestowed by a particular country, but rather by an international organization such as the United Nations or NATO.
-Such awards are normally issued as service medals, for participation in various international military operations, and not for specific acts of heroism or bravery.
+Such awards are normally issued as attendance medals, for participation in various international military operations, and not for specific acts of heroism, bravery or merit.

 The following is a list of the most commonly recognized international military decorations: